 During the winter months, the wilderness environs and archipelago of Luleå transform into a snow-covered landscape and the Bay of Bothnia freezes.
 For many this is the most exciting time to visit, offering the chance to participate in a range of winter activities, drive on the miles of ice roads and witness the towering pack ice.

 The ICEHOTEL is located 17km from Kiruna in Jukkasjärvi and a visit to this world-famous site should not be missed.
-First opened in 1990, the Jukkasjärvi ICEHOTEL was the first hotel entirely constructed of ice, and continues to be erected each year.
+Established in 1990, the Jukkasjärvi ICEHOTEL was the first hotel entirely constructed of ice, and continues to be erected each year.
 It is a artistic installation that cannot fail but to impress and mesmerise visitors and guests.
-For 2016/17 the ICEHOTEL will launch a new concept.
-Whereas the hotel has in previous years melted out of existence as the winter has turned to spring, the ICEHOTEL will now offer the chance to experience sleeping at sub-zero temperatures year-round!
+Today, you can experience a night on ice no matter the time of year at the ICEHOTEL 365.
 There is no other place in the world where you can experience the Midnight Sun and winter on the same holiday.

 Within a short drive of Kiruna is the Abisko National Park, famed for its natural beauty and Nordic wildlife; moose, mountain fox, polar hare, wolverine and lynx reside here.
 With virtually no light pollution and frequently cloudless skies, this mountain wilderness is considered one of the best places in the world to observe the Aurora Borealis.
 Visit in the autumn and enjoy the golden hues of the season, quiet hiking trails and the northern lights (visible from September).